 Worcester College's library is one of its finest assets.
 The modern collection for students' use consists of 65,000 volumes.
 There is also an extensive additional collection on architectural history and its background culture and a separate law library containing books, periodicals and law reports (6,000 volumes).
 The magnificent Old Library houses collections of European importance.

-The current library building was completed in 1736, built to house Dr George Clarke's great bequest of books, manuscripts, prints and drawings, which, together with Provost William Gower’s later bequest in 1771, makes the library a major holder of seventeenth- and eighteenth-century material (including one of the largest collections of English plays printed before 1750).
+The current library building was completed in 1736 and was built to house Dr George Clarke's great bequest of books, manuscripts, prints and drawings, which, together with Provost William Gower’s later bequest in 1771, makes the library a major holder of seventeenth- and eighteenth-century material (including one of the largest collections of English plays printed before 1750).
 Researchers may be interested in the special collections of prints, drawings, manuscripts and early printed books.
 There are particular strengths in seventeenth- and eighteenth-century literature, the English Civil War, and architectural history.